-Updated on 11.17.2020, for an in-depth guide to reverb, please see this article about the Best Reverb Pedals organized by Type.
+For an in-depth guide to all types of reverb, please see this article about the Best Reverb Pedals organized by Type.

 Reverb paired with tremolo was popular with everyone from British beat groups, who often used Vox AC15 and AC30 combos, to California surf bands, who typically preferred Fender amps with onboard reverb and trem, like the Deluxe Reverb.